azmolmiah/salafi-directory/readme.md

 # Salafi Directory API

-> Backend API for Salafi Directory application, which is a Salafi source only, directory website and intended to provide a central point of resource from Salafi organisation's only.
+> Backend API for Salafi Directory application, which is a Salafi source only, directory website intended to provide a central point of resource from Salafi organisation's only.

 - Salafi only resources
 - Scholars infos
-- Student's of Knowledge infos
+- Student's of knowledge infos
-- Marakiz Locations
+- Organisation locations
-- Classes platform, time's and locations
+- Classes or conference platform/time's/locations
 - Organisation websites
-- Store Locations
+- Store locations
+- Hajj/Ummrah organisation details
+- Charity organisation details
+- Browser notifcation's

 ## Intended usage of API externally

 > If this API is to be used on a external website, you will need permission for access to API end point's.
-Also, you will only be able to request information which is publicly available on our website. salafidirectory.co.uk
+You will only be able to request information, which is publicly available on our website. salafidirectory.com

-- Publisher: Make account for one markaz each, create, read, update and delete the following...
+- Publisher: Make account for one organisation each, create, read, update and delete the following...

-  - One markaz account each
+  - One account each organisation
   - Multiple admin's for management
-  - All data perticular to markaz
+  - All organisation data

 - Admin: create, read, update and delete the following...

-  - All data perticular to markaz
+  - All data except organisation details

 - Version 1.0.0
 - License MIT